 Phone & Internet

 No matter where you are in the Himalayas, staying connected is easy and affordable.
-Everest link (Wi-Fi card) always keeps you connected where you want when you want and how you want, Since few years the Everest Link expands high-speed wireless internet in the trails of Everest region, Mahalangur region, Makalu Base Camp, Langtang region, Mustang and Manasalu region.
+Everest link (Wi-Fi card) always keeps you connected where you want when you want and how you want, since few years the Everest Link has expanded high-speed wireless internet in the trails of the Everest region, Mahalangur region, Makalu Base Camp, Langtang region, Mustang and Manasalu region.
 You can even get (paid) Wi-Fi per hour basis in some places like Namche Bazaar, Lukla and other some remote area.